 As the name implies, dry lube is meant to be used in dry conditions.

-They're ideal for the spring and summer.
-Ideally, you'd want to lube the chain the night before your ride the next morning so that it can penetrate and coat the chain links thoroughly.
+They're ideal for spring and summer.
+Ideally, you'd want to lube the chain the night before your ride so that it can penetrate and coat the chain links thoroughly.

 There are 2 types of dry lubes : Wax (Paraffin) and Teflon (PTFE).

-PTFE is found in most dry lubes today.
-Even though they do collect more dirt and dust than wax, they've a very low coefficient of friction, giving you a very smooth chain.
+Teflon is found in most dry lubes today.
+Even though they do collect more dirt and dust wax lubes , they've a very low friction coefficient, giving you a very smooth chain.

 Wet lube is meant for use in wet conditions.

-If you live in a damp, humid environment that sees a lot of blustery weather and winter time snow, then consider going the wet lube route.
+If you live in a damp and humid environment that sees a lot of blustery weather or winter time snow, then consider going the wet lube route.

-Wet lubes are usually oil-based and are thick, sticky and water-resistant.
+Wet lubes are usually oil-based.
+They're thick, sticky and water-resistant.
 Thicker wet lubes are more water-resistant, but they also attract more dirt.

 Ceramic lube is the next generation of bike chain lube.

-The chain lube need to penetrate the small bits of your chain like the pins and rollers.
+The ceramic lube need to thoroughly penetrate (preferably left overnight) the small bits of your chain such as the pins and rollers.
 Those are the pieces that need to be cleansed and protected.

 Nothing does the job quite like ceramic lube which uses microscopic pieces of boron nitride to keep your drivetrain clean and as frictionless as possible.

-Ceramic lubes cost a little bit more than usual dry and wet lubes, but if you’re running an expensive drivetrain or just care a lot about your bike, the extra cost is worth it.
+Ceramic lubes cost a little bit more than the usual dry and wet lubes.
+But if you’re running an expensive drivetrain or just care a lot about your road bike, the extra cost is well worth it.